tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 * Rep them as regular sentence cards.
 You read the full sentence
 and decide whether you understood all bits and pieces.
-* Read the sentence but only test yourself on the target word.
+* Read the whole sentence but only test yourself on the target word.
 This has a positive effect of lifting the mental burden of testing yourself on too many things at the same time.
-But you can go even further.
 * Only read the target word, and probably a few words surrounding it.
-This is my favorite way of reviewing TSCs and has saved me a lot of review time.
+This way of reviewing TSCs has saved me a lot of review time.

-If a sentence is too long I usually start reading a few words behind the target word and stop reading as soon as I've understood the clause.
+If a sentence is too long,
+I usually start reading a few words behind the target word and stop as soon as I've understood the clause.
+Grade yourself on the target word only, don't penalize yourself for failing other words.

 When you learn a sentence for the first time, make sure to read and understand it fully, even if you don't want to read it every time the card comes up.
 Understanding the context greatly helps in understanding of the target word.

+It is also important that you already know all the words besides the target word.
+You don't want to stumble upon words you haven't learned each time you review the card.
+This concept is called "one target sentences" and is discussed later on this site, in the articles about making your own cards.

 Follow [this link](setting-up-anki.html#import-an-example-mining-deck) to download a deck with example Targeted Sentence Cards.